1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“Thirty to fifty
-billion kilograms of corn is the minimum loss sustained bv
-our country from the twenty-year anti-inbreeding campaign.”
-(Medvedev and Lerner, p.
-181)

 “U.S.S.R.
 Minister of Higher Education, Stole-
 tov, issued a special order41 which obliged all institutions of
 higher learning to believe Lepeshinskaya’s teaching”